oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-28-location-object.md

 A `location` object **MAY** contain a property named `annotations` whose value is an array of zero or more unique ([sec](#array-properties-with-unique-values)) `region` objects ([sec](#region-object)) each of which describes a region within the artifact specified by the `location` object that is relevant to the location.
 Each of these `region` objects **SHOULD** contain a `message` property ([sec](#region-object--message-property)) that explains the relevance of the region to the location.

-> EXAMPLE: Consider a `location` object which describes the declaration statement
+> EXAMPLE 1: Consider a `location` object which describes the declaration statement
 >
 > ```cs
 > int x = (y + z) * q;